 Going Beyond Demos to What People Really Care About

 For Groupon, using YouTube effectively required going beyond standard demographic targeting to create contextually relevant videos based on their audience and the kind of content they consume.
 For example, they created travel videos for jet-setters and recipe videos for foodies.
 Here’s a family activity-related video Groupon created for parents:

 Putting videos in context has been Groupon’s formula for success on YouTube.
 According to Groupon’s CMO Vinayak Hegde, “Intuitively it makes sense — if someone is on YouTube searching for videos about microdermabrasion, you’d think they’d be more receptive to an ad about a beauty deal.
 The testing proved our instincts were right: contextual relevance really is key to success.”
-The campaign resulted in 160,000 new paying customers by October 2017, plus gave the company a 20 percent lift in brand favourability.
+The campaign resulted in approximately 160,000 new paying customers, plus gave the company a 20 percent lift in brand favourability.